Suppan/midifile-writer/README.md

 ## Why?

-For better understanding of how to write midi messages (Type-0) in Lua
+Basic code for how to write midi messages (Type-0) in Lua (without an external libraries)

 ## Usage